Celebrate Independence Day Safely at a Public Fireworks Display

 "Think About Your Neighbors" and celebrate SAFELY this year.

-Regarding Professional Fireworks Shows within the City of Los Angeles, as permits are requested for professional public fireworks displays, we will add them to the following list.
-If you are looking for shows outside the City of Los Angeles, in areas served by the Los Angeles County Fire Department, please visit fire.lacounty.gov
+Professional Fireworks Shows within the City of Los Angeles are added to the list below as LAFD permits are issued.
+If you are looking for shows outside the City of Los Angeles, in areas served by the Los Angeles County Fire Department, please visit fire.lacounty.gov.

 July 4, 2023

-- Downtown LA - Los Angeles Civic Center - Grand Park 4th of July Block Party 2023 - 200 N Grand Avenue
+- Downtown LA - Los Angeles Civic Center - Grand Park 4th of July Block Party 2023 (**Drone Display - No Traditional Fireworks**)- 200 N Grand Avenue

 - Elysian Park - Dodger Stadium - 1000 Vin Scully Drive